Top 10 Cambodian Street Food: A Culinary Adventure

 Pong Aime: Fried Quail Eggs

-Pong Aime (likely Pong Tea Khon) are fried quail eggs, often topped with herbs or sauces for a quick snack.
+Pong Aime (likely Pong Tea Khon) are fried quail eggs, often topped with herbs or sauces, offering a quick, flavorful snack.

 Recipe